-Accidents and First Aid
+Accidents and First Aid Policy

-At Favours Day Nursery the safety of all children is paramount and we have measures in place to help to protect children.
+At Family Tree Day Nursery the safety of all children is paramount and we have measures in place to help to protect children.
 However, sometimes accidents do unavoidably happen.

-We follow this policy and procedure to ensure all parties are supported and cared for when accidents or incidents happen1; and that the circumstances of the accident or incident are reviewed with a view to minimising any future risks.
+We follow this policy to ensure all parties are supported and cared for when accidents or incidents happen and that the circumstances of the accident or incident are reviewed with a view to minimising any future risks.

-Accidents
+Accidents or incidents